dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/propertypath-xaml-syntax.md

 <object property="(ownerType.propertyName)" ... />
 ```

 The parentheses indicate that this property in a <xref:System.Windows.PropertyPath> should be constructed using a partial qualification.
 It can use an XML namespace to find the type with an appropriate mapping.
-The `ownerType` searches types that a [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] processor has access to, through the <xref:System.Windows.Markup.XmlnsDefinitionAttribute> declarations in each assembly.
+The `ownerType` searches types that a XAML processor has access to, through the <xref:System.Windows.Markup.XmlnsDefinitionAttribute> declarations in each assembly.
 Most applications have the default XML namespace mapped to the `http://schemas.microsoft.com/winfx/2006/xaml/presentation` namespace, so a prefix is usually only necessary for custom types or types otherwise outside that namespace.  `propertyName` must resolve to be the name of a property existing on the `ownerType`.
 This syntax is generally used for one of the following cases:

-- The path is specified in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] that is in a style or template that does not have a specified Target Type.
+- The path is specified in XAML that is in a style or template that does not have a specified Target Type.
 A qualified usage is generally not valid for cases other than this, because in non-style, non-template cases, the property exists on an instance, not a type.

 - The property is an attached property.